simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 One advantage of TryHackMe challenges is the abundance of **guidance and support** provided to users.
 The platform offers various **learning paths**, which are guided routes that cover specific topics or skills.
 These learning paths come with **detailed instructions** and **supporting materials**, including walkthroughs, write-ups, and **video tutorials**.
 This comprehensive guidance helps beginners navigate the challenges more effectively and understand the underlying concepts.

 The TryHackMe community also plays a significant role in providing **support and collaboration**.
 Although the community may not be as large as HackTheBox's, there are still numerous opportunities to connect with fellow learners, participate in discussions, and seek assistance when facing challenges.
-This collaborative environment fosters a sense of camaraderie and provides additional learning resources through shared experiences and knowledge.
+This collaborative environment builds a sense of camaraderie and provides additional learning resources through shared experiences and knowledge.

 To access TryHackMe challenges, users can create a **free account** on the TryHackMe platform.
 The free account grants access to a selection of challenges, including some introductory ones.
 For users who want a more comprehensive experience, **premium subscriptions** are available, offering access to a wider range of challenges, learning paths, and additional features.